Building a startup is easy. You file some paperwork and bam! You’re a startup!

 And this approach worked well!
 It worked so well, when I started a company with my colleague, Paul, we were able to get a site up and running in no time.
 And this all worked great, everyone was happy, and it all just worked out…Until we needed to pivot.

 You may have heard that all abstractions are leaky.
 In a similar manner, all services are leaky.
-Whether it be Software as a Service (SAAS), Platform as a Service (SAAS), Infrastructure as a Service (IAAS), or whatever the next thing is.
+Whether it be Software as a Service (SAAS), Platform as a Service (PAAS), Infrastructure as a Service (IAAS), or whatever the next thing is.

 The first “abstraction” to break was relying on Azure Bot Service for our bot.
 The service provides a single API to make it possible to write a bot once for multiple chat services.
 Where have we heard that promise before, right?